EndPointCorp/end-point-blog/2009/08/12/perlpostgres-changes-in-dbdpg-2151.html.md

 title: 'Perl+Postgres: changes in DBD::Pg 2.15.1'
 ---

-[DBD::Pg](http://search.cpan.org/dist/DBD-Pg/), the Perl interface to [Postgres](http://postgres.org/), recently released version 2.15.1.
+[DBD::Pg](https://metacpan.org/release/DBD-Pg), the Perl interface to [Postgres](https://www.postgresql.org/), recently released version 2.15.1.
 The last two weeks has seen a quick flurry of releases: 2.14.0, 2.14.1, 2.15.0, and 2.15.1.
-Per the usual versioning convention, the numbers on the far right (in this case the "dot one" releases) were simply bug fixes, while 2.14.0 and 2.15.0 introduced API and/or major internal changes.
+Per the usual versioning convention, the numbers on the far right (in this case the “dot one” releases) were simply bug fixes, while 2.14.0 and 2.15.0 introduced API and/or major internal changes.
 Some of these changes are explained below.

-From the [Changes](http://cpansearch.perl.org/src/TURNSTEP/DBD-Pg-2.15.1/Changes) file for 2.15.0:
+From the [Changes](https://fastapi.metacpan.org/source/TURNSTEP/DBD-Pg-2.15.1/Changes) file for 2.15.0:

 ```nohighlight
 CHANGE: